What's the Story When it Comes to Coronavirus Canada (COVID-19) ?

 What if I Want To Buy Life Insurance Today, Will I be Covered for the Coronavirus if I get it in the Future?

-Possibly yes, but this is a question that cannot be answered definitively one way or the other.
+Likely yes, but this is a question that cannot be answered definitively one way or the other.
 The coronavirus Canada situation is very fluid.
 As we speak, underwriting guidelines are evolving moment by moment, carrier by carrier.
 Every day brings new announcements and updates.
 For example, I got an email recently from one of Canada’s largest life insurance companies, Industrial Alliance:

 “We wanted to address the risk associated with COVID-19 by revising our declaration of insurability.
 Rest assured that the new questions to be added on Monday, March 23, will neither affect the client and advisor experience nor the approval rate at the point of sale”